wp-plugins/game-schedules/readme.txt

 * Removed Quick Edit link from the editor.
 (It broke things and was unnecessary.)

 = 2.1 =
-This version includes the following upgrades and bug fixes:
 * Added the option for a link from a game's location field (displayed in the shortcode table and the countdown widget) to a specified URL.
 * Corrected a typo that make the new links on opponent entries not work in every scenario.
 * Fixed several bugs in the stylesheet and how it loads (enqueues).

 = 2.2 =
-This version includes the following upgrades and bug fixes:
 * Changed date() to mstw_date_loc() - forgot a column in the shortcode.
 * Added $mstw_gs_time_format to support changing the date format on the schedule table [shortcode].
 * Updated the Croatian translation.

 = 2.3 =
 Fixed a bug (related to translation) that was causing dates to drift a month off in the shortcode table display.

+= 2.4 =
+* Fixed a bug prevented "TBD dates" from displaying properly (and producing php warnings in some cases).
+* Added a Spanish translation.
+Thanks to Roberto in Madrid.

 == Upgrade Notice ==

-The current version of Game Schedules has been tested up to 3.4.2.
+The current version of Game Schedules has been tested up to 3.5.
 If you use older version of WordPress, good luck!
+(Much of it was developed on 3.4.x so that should be ok.)
 If you are using a newer version, please let me know how the plugin works, especially if you encounter problems.

 Upgrading to this version of Game Schedules should not impact any existing schedules.
 (But backup your DB before you upgrade, just in case. :)